ryanchen0327/literature-reviews/zotero/LanguageAgentsAchieve2024.md

 ---
 # Notes

-it uses three tools and gives llm the freedom to use them. (keywords: summary_llm, ask_llm, answer_llm, context library, different prompts)
-1. search from google scholar, pubmed, arxiv, and any open source websites.
-This allows multiple search to be performed at llm's decision with different keywords.
-The documents are stored in vector database with text-embedding-ada-002 with 4000 token chunk.
-2. gather_evidence is a search with llm agent generated queries that it thinks can helps answering the question.
-It performs a vector database search with the query and 1.search gathered documents.
-Then use summary_llm prompts to summarize each returned document and rate it.
-Finally it takes the top-1 chunk to context library.
-3. answer_question: First use ask_llm prompt to gather information helpful in the pre-trained llm and store into context library.
-Then use answer_lllm prompt to ask llm to generate answer based on context library and human query.
+## System Overview: LLM Agent with Three Tools

+This system equips a language model (LLM) with three key tools, allowing autonomous decision-making for evidence gathering and answering.
+**Keywords:** `summary_llm`, `ask_llm`, `answer_llm`, `context library`, `different prompts`

+---

+### 1. `search`

+- Searches sources like **Google Scholar**, **PubMed**, **arXiv**, and other open-access websites.
+- Multiple search queries can be issued at the LLM's discretion, using different keywords.
+- Retrieved documents are chunked into **4000-token segments**.
+- Chunks are stored in a **vector database** using the `text-embedding-ada-002` model.

+---

+### 2. `gather_evidence`

+- Uses LLM-generated queries to find relevant information.
+- Executes a vector database search over both:
+  - Previously searched documents (from Tool 1)
+  - The new query
+- For each matching document:
+  - Applies `summary_llm` prompt to summarize and **rate** the result.
+- The **top-1 rated chunk** is added to the **context library**.

+---

+### 3. `answer_question`

+- First, applies `ask_llm` to extract relevant internal knowledge into the **context library**.
+- Then, invokes `answer_llm` to generate an answer using:
+  - The **user's original question**
+  - The accumulated **context library**

+---

+### Agent Initialization Prompt

-All above are initlialized with an agent llm with following prompt:
+All tools are driven by an LLM agent initialized with the following instruction:

-Answer question: question.
+> **"Answer question: <question>.
 Search for papers, gather evidence, and answer.
 If you do not have enough evidence, you can search for more papers (preferred) or gather more evidence with a different phrase.
 You may rephrase or break-up the question in those steps.
 Once you have five or more pieces of evidence from multiple sources, or you have tried many times, call answer_question tool.
-You may reject the answer and try again if it is incomplete.
+You may reject the answer and try again if it is incomplete."**

+# key improve

 # Key questions

+Cannot verify paper's faithfulness.

 ---